Public Cloud Storage: The Case for Infrequent Access Storage

 Utilizing Infrequent Access storage in your Data Management strategy

 Commvault is proud to support this new storage class with the recent release of Commvault v10 Service Pack 12 on Oct.
 1, 2015, and the current offerings (S3-IA / vCloud Air / Nearline Storage) will be natively accessible through the MediaAgent’s Cloud Connector, and can be configured in as little as 5 minutes.
-You can read more about our support of AWS S3-IA in our press release.

 With this support, you can seamlessly integrate infrequent access storage into your strategy with the application of Commvault software’s automated storage tiering.
 Through this added support, you can seamlessly integrate AWS S3-IA and Google Nearline into configuration, coordinating and managing your workloads to transition from the standard storage layer, into the infrequent access before its final resting place in deep archive storage.